 Ingredients

-Peeled whole shallots: You can find shallots in the supermarkets right next to the onions.
-Whole Foods sells a very convenient bag of peeled shallots.
-You'll need two of those for this recipe.
+- Peeled whole shallots: You can find shallots in the supermarkets right next to the onions.
+Whole Foods sells a convenient bag of peeled shallots.

 Instructions

-Next, remove the skillet from the heat and allow it to slightly cool.
-Now you add the vinegar, salt, and pepper.
-Then turn the shallots in the sauce to coat them.
+Remove the skillet from the heat and allow it to slightly cool.
+Add the balsamic vinegar, salt, and pepper.
+Turn the shallots in the sauce to coat them.

-Now, transfer the skillet to a 400°F preheated oven and bake the shallots until they are fork-tender.
+Transfer the skillet to a preheated 400°F oven and bake the shallots until they are fork-tender.
 This should take about 20 minutes, and I like to flip them midway through roasting.

 Time to eat!
 Spoon the yummy cooking liquid on top of the shallots and serve them.